MS Special Education Areas of Study

 The WGU Master of Science in Special Education program content is based on research on effective instruction as well as national and state standards.
 It provides content and pedagogical knowledge related to preK–12 teaching.
 The Master of Science in Special Education program content and training processes are consistent with the accountability intent of the Individuals with Disabilities Education Act (IDEIA) of 2004 and the No Child Left Behind Act (NCLBA) of 2001.
 The Master of Science in Special Education program includes appropriate and rigorous subject-matter preparation and research-based pedagogical course preparation.

-The Instructional Design domain prepares students to identify an instructional problem and design the blueprint for solving that problem using various principles of instructional design.
-Your studies in this domain will include the following areas
+Instructional Design and Performance Improvement prepares students to identify an instructional problem and design the blueprint for solving that problem using various principles of instructional design.

 Instructional Design Theories

 This course focuses on creating effective and efficient instruction.

 This course focuses on using analysis of needs, learners, and tasks in order to define the instructional problem.

 This course focuses on learning theories, cultural sensitivity, task analysis and design theories for creating effective, well-articulated, and efficient instruction.

 Instructional Design Production